LechevSpace/arduino-plotter/README.md

 `http://localhost:3000` (with default port **3000**)

 #### Running example

+By default, the examples will run at `trace` log level for the `tracing` subscriber, however, you can use the `RUST_LOG` env. variable to override it.

+##### A minimal example

+Running the `minimal` example will give you the most basic use of the crate but it will not be able to send data or handle change of End of Line messages from the arduino serial plotter application.

+`cargo run --example minimal`

+##### A random data generator example

 You can use `run` example for a basic usage of the Client and Server:

 `cargo run --example run`